exosite-labs/pyonep/README.md

 1.)
 Log in: https://portals.exosite.com

 2.)
-Click on *devices* on the left
+Click on "devices" on the menu on the left

 3.)
 Click on a device to open its properties

 4.)
-The device's CIK is a 40 character alphanumeric identifier labeled CIK:
+The device's CIK is displayed on the left

 Once you have a CIK, you can substitute it in the examples below.